Shashi1024/Spring/Notes/Annotations.md

 - registration is the process of telling the underlying environment (like a web server) or the Spring container about your custom classes (listeners, filters, interceptors, or even your own Spring beans)
 - It's how you "plug in" your custom logic so that the framework knows to instantiate your class and invoke its methods at the appropriate times during the application's lifecycle or request processing.

+### Directives
+- what are directives?
+- Annotation is an example of directives
+- a way to describe instructions or commands given to the framework.

 ### Types of Spring Annotations
 - usually categorized by their purpose